99mitch/sybil-report/report.md

 ![image](https://github.com/99mitch/sybil-report/assets/163365834/4ff78058-88c7-4776-8571-b1cd7ccc4ffc)

 The addresses have the same on-chain activity.
-Here we can observe the same interaction with Galxe approximately at the time :
+Here we can observe the same interaction with Galxe approximately with the same timespan :

 <details>